Graduate Diploma in Agriculture

 This is a unique opportunity to create your own bespoke, agriculture focussed, course in a way that will help you realise your ambitions, whether you are a student who has already graduated or a professional with plans to advance your career in the rural industries.

-Not only will you gain a detailed understanding of the UK agricultural industry, you will be given practical rural skills training at the RAU’s cutting-edge John Oldacre Rural Innovation Centre.
+Not only will you gain a detailed understanding of the UK agricultural industry, you will be given practical rural skills training.

 It is likely that you will have already acquired elsewhere a range of intellectual and transferable skills.
 However, this programme enables you to: